emlun/python-cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

             with those respective paddings.
 If this is ``None`` then RSA keys will default to ``PKCS1v15`` padding.
 All other key types **must** not pass a value other than ``None``.

+        :param bool ecdsa_deterministic_signing:

+            .. versionadded:: 45.0.0

+            A Boolean flag defaulting to ``False`` that specifies whether the signing procedure should be deterministic or not, as defined in :rfc:`6979`.
+This only impacts the signing process, verification is not affected (the verification process is the same for both deterministic and non-deterministic signed messages).

     .. method:: add_certificate(certificate)